Capture a Panoramic View of Your Relationship

 What is in the report and model?

-Understanding the following two concepts are core to understanding the report and the model depicted below:
+Understanding the following two concepts are core to understanding the report and the model depicted on the right:

 - Relationship Panoramic is primarily a strength-based model.
 It means that although you would see in the report where the cracks and fault-lines of a relationship might be, but the main focus is going to be the understanding of the relationship’s strengths and how to leverage them to sustain and promote a healthy and thriving partnership.